PitPik/circularjs/documentation/VARRAY.md

 - `move` moves an item, either new or exising, to the array at a certain position
 - `remove` removes the item from the array
+- `replace` replace an item of the array
 - `filterAll` like `filter` but then also deep into tree structures
 - `getCleanModel` brings the model to a state as it was before the `VArray` creation
 - `updateModel` updates an existing `VArray` with data from a new model